Gluten-Free Chocolate Covered Strawberry Brownies

 Can I Use Coconut Milk Instead of Heavy Cream?
 Coconut milk contains anywhere from 9-15% fat, while heavy cream has about 36% fat.
 (Even coconut cream, which is higher in fat than coconut milk, is usually between 19-26% fat.)
 This means coconut milk has more liquid and less fat per cup than cream.
 To help increase the fat (which makes for silkier, more easy to slice ganache!), I recommend using 2 Tbsp. butter or vegan butter + 14 Tbsp.
 (3/4 cup + 2 Tbsp.) milk.
 It’s not exactly perfect, but it works pretty well!

 Looking for a paleo or almond flour brownie recipe?
-Try this one from our sister site One Lovely Life.
+Try these almond flour brownies from our sister site One Lovely Life.
 They’re fabulous–refined sugar-free (made with coconut sugar!), can be made with coconut oil or butter, and they’re relatively healthy, though they taste decadent and delicious!

 Front view of gluten-free strawberry brownies with fresh strawberries and chocolate ganache